JM-Lazaro/hiring-engineers/answers.md

-c.
-In the next step, answer the surveys about the current softwares and services that you are currently using.
-This step is optional:
+<li>In the next step, answer the surveys about the current softwares and services that you are currently using.
+This step is optional:</li>